210927-UTA-SH-Java-React-EM/EthansNotesAndExamples/WeekFour/ServletsDay4.md

 - `npm i packagename`
 - `npn install -g packagename` will install a package globally
 - `npm install -D packagename` will install a package as a dev dependency

+# Typescript:
+an open source, object-oriented, typed super set of Javascript, created by Microsoft
+- It contain all functionality of Javascript
+- With additions of classes, interfaces, inheritance, modules, and more
+- It is portable across browsers and devices
+- It supports strong/static typing

+Typescript is not directly runnable by the browser, you must transpile it into javascript before running it in a browser or node

+Install typescript with `npm i -g typescript`

+To compile typscript into JS, you use the `tsc` command which will output a javascript file with the same name as the ts file

+# Babel:
+a tool/library used with Javascript to convert between different versions of Ecmascript versions
+- typically used to convery newer versions of Javascript into browser compatible versions of Javascript

+# Variable Data Types

+Like Javascript you still declare variables with let, var, and const, however now you must declare a type:
+- ex. `let varname : [type] = value`

+There are 11 datatypes in Typescript:
+- Boolean: true or false
+- Number: integer or decimal
+- String: text inclosed by single or double quotes
+- Undefined: same as JS
+- Null: same as JS
+- Any: acts as a normal JS variable
+- Void: used for functions that do not return anything
+- Arrays: dynamic sized like JS, store a single datatype
+- Tuples: an array that can store a fixed number of objects
+- Enum: declare a set of named constants
+- Never: represents a type of value that never occur

+# Classes and Access Modifiers

+In typscript the `class` keyword is used to declare a class, and the `new` keyword is used to create a new instance of a class

+You can implement inheritance with typescript using classes using the extends keyword similar to java

+Typescript has three access modifers:
+- public: the default modifer, can accessed anywhere
+- private: can only be accessed inside of the class
+- protected: can only be accessed inside of the class and children classes

+We can also make properties read only with the readonly modifer

+In Typescript, the code we write is globally scoped by default.
+To restrict this Typescript provides modules and namespaces.
+All variables, classes, and functions declared in a module are not accessible outside of the module

+You create a module using the export keyword, and you can use other modules by using the import keyword

+Typescript supports getters and setters to access and set class members, you simply use the set and get keyword to create these mutators.
+You can use these as properties rather than methods